MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/link-button.md

       More details
     </button>
     <div class="expander-content">
-      This button expressed its state as expanded or collapsed
+      This button indicated its state as expanded or collapsed
     </div>
   </div>
       </td>